jagilber/armServiceFabricStandalone/README.md

 # armServiceFabricStandalone
-(beta) arm template to deploy Service Fabric Standalone cluster into Azure
+test arm template to deploy Service Fabric Standalone cluster into Azure.
+NOTE: not for production use

 ## required:
 - a self signed or trusted certificate stored in azure keyvault.